daviddalpiaz/appliedstats/model-building.md

 \epsilon \sim N(0, \sigma^2)
 \]

-This assumption, that the errors are normally distributed with some common variance is the key to all of the inference we have done so far.
+This assumption that the errors are normally distributed with some common variance is the key to all of the inference we have done so far.
 We will discuss this in great detail later.

 So with our inference tools (ANOVA and $t$-test) we have two potential strategies.
 Start with a very small model (no predictors) and attempt to add predictors.
 Or, start with a big model (all predictors) and attempt to remove predictors.